spookylukey/django-views-the-right-way/source/index.rst

 2. Discussion — a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
-It's targeted at slightly more experienced developers.
+It's targeted at slightly more experienced developers, and especially those who are responsible for teaching or making decisions about the patterns used in a code base.
 In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs.

 So let's go!